fgoujeon/maki/README.md

     {
         /*
         Whenever a state machine executes an action, it calls the execute() function of that action.
-It tries to do so using the following statements, in that order, until it finds a valid one: action.execute(event);
-            action.execute();
-        If no valid statement is found, a build error occurs.
         */
-        void execute()
+        void execute(awesm::whatever)
         {
             ctx.led.set_color(rgb_led::color::off);
         }